-ASX-listed Syrah Resources received a US\$220m BIL grant for the expansion of its Vidalia Active Anode Material facility.
-CEF previously discussed the global significance of the Vidalia natural graphite processing facility as the only large-scale supplier outside of China.
+ASX-listed Syrah Resources received a US\$220m BIL grant for the expansion of its Vidalia natural graphite processing facility as the only large-scale supplier outside of China.
 The BIL grant supports Syrah's progression into Phase 3 expansion, which will provide 45ktpa of domestic anode material to Tesla, SK On and LG Energy Solutions.